renzoyzz/23knots/readme.md

 ## Open In Visual Studio Code
 1. Shift+RightClick inside folder and select "open in Visual Studio Code".
-1. If you see code.
+1. If you see folders with code.
 Good Job!

 ## Running the Game
 1. Open command line in the folder just like in step 2 of Clone Repository.